UnsatisfactoryResult/PC-Engine-Fun/README.md

 # PC-Engine-Fun
-Random info about PC Engine related things
+Random info about NEC's PC Engine series of consoles and accessories.